AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    Read all of the values from a configuration file at the given path.
 This overrides any previously stored configuration.
 This allows users to have any number of configuration files and load them at any time.
-Say someone had to use Windows, and they had a file in thier C: drive, this would be loaded via::
+Say someone had to use Windows, and they had a file in their C: drive, this would be loaded via::

      Config.readConfigFile("C:/my_config_file.txt")